Synchronized step multilevel Markov chain Monte Carlo: Proposed coupling methodology

-where $x^+ = \frac{x + \mid x\mid}{2}$, $x\in\mathbb{R}$ and $\alpha_{\ell},\alpha_{\ell-1}$ is computed as mentioned in \cref{alg:synce-coupling}.
-Each of the four lines in \cref{eq:coupling-markov-kernel} correspond to the four possible transitions in the coupled chain.
-The first line corresponds to the case where both the chains accept their respectively proposed point, the second and third lines correspond to the cases where only one of the chains accepts their proposed points and the last line corresponds to the case when both the chains reject their proposed points.
+where $x^+ := (x + \mid x\mid)/2$, $\forall x\in\mathbb{R}$.
+Each of the four terms above correspond to the four possible transitions in the coupled chain.
+The first term corresponds to the case where both the chains accept their respectively proposed point, the second and third terms correspond to the cases where only one of the chains accepts their proposed points and the last term corresponds to the case when both the chains reject their proposed points.

-\begin{theorem}[Ergodicity of the coupled chain] The coupled Markov chain induced by the Markov transition kernel $K_{\ell}$ in \cref{eq:coupling-markov-kernel} is ergodic for all $\ell \in \{0,1,...,L\}$. \begin{proof} To prove that the Markov transition kernel $K_{\ell}$ in \cref{eq:coupling-markov-kernel} is ergodic, we need to show that the kernel is irreducible, aperiodic and reversible with respect to an invariant measure $\nu_{\ell}$, if it exists.
-Irreducibility and aperiodicity of the coupled chain is satisfied with the choice of the random walk proposal distributions and non-zero probability of rejection in the accept-reject step for the level wise chains as in standard MH-MCMC \cite{hastings_monte_1970,robert_monte_2004}.
-For reversibility, we can show that the transition kernel is reversible with respect to an invariant measure $\nu_{\ell}$ by showing that the detailed balance condition is satisfied.
-The detailed proof follows from Theorem 6.3.1 in \cite{cianci_thesis}. \end{proof} \end{theorem}
+Establishing ergodicity of the coupled kernel in~\cref{eq:synce-kernel} is not trivial because the joint invariant measure $\mu_{\ell,\ell-1}$ is not explicitly defined a-priori.
+Consequently, its existence and invariance must be derived rather than assumed.
+Our proof strategy builds upon the classical Meyn-Tweedie framework~\cite{meyn2012markov}: we demonstrate that the coupled kernel satisfies $\psi $-irreducibility, aperiodicity, minorization, and a Foster-Lyapunov drift condition.
+These properties collectively ensure the existence of a unique invariant probability measure and guarantee geometric convergence to this measure.
+To facilitate our analysis, we introduce the following assumptions regarding the target densities and proposal distributions used in the marginal MH-MCMC kernels at levels $\ell$ and $\ell-1$.